UK fund trade body says EU membership 'vital' to industry

 "Access to the EU single market is a cornerstone of the ability of our industry to serve its clients successfully," said IA Chief Executive Daniel Godfrey.

-"More generally, we benefit from being an open centre that is able to attract talented staff from other countries and restrictions on being able to hire from abroad will be harmful."
+"More generally, we benefit from being an open center that is able to attract talented staff from other countries and restrictions on being able to hire from abroad will be harmful."

 Six trillion pounds ($9.30 trillion) of investments are managed by investment managers in the UK, the IA's website showed.
 Five trillion pounds of that is managed by IA members, of which 40 percent is on behalf of overseas investors.

-Note: (This version of the story was corrected to read trillion, not million in paragraph five.)